EnglishSpanish

 4. Larger or extra depth shoes to accommodate toe deformities.

-If these conservative methods are unsuccessful in treating your deformity, then corrective toe surgery should be considered.
-The surgical correction of your toe deformity may be performed in the office, outpatient surgical center or as one-day hospital surgery.
+The surgical correction of your toe deformity may be performed in the office, at an outpatient surgical center, or as one-day hospital surgery, depending on the complexity of the case.

 These procedures help to straighten the toes by cutting the bone, tendon, joints and/or ligaments.
+Your podiatrist will determine the most appropriate option based on the severity of your mallet toe and overall foot structure.

 1. TENOTOMY AND CAPSULOTOMY

 The terms tenotomy and capsulotomy refer to the cutting of tendons and joint capsules.
-More specifically in relation to hammertoe deformities, the tight tendons and joint capsules located on the top and bottom of the buckled or contracted toe joints are released.
+More specifically, in relation to hammertoe deformities, the tight tendons and joint capsules located on the top and bottom of the buckled or contracted toe joints are released.
 And once these tight, soft-tissue structures are cut and relaxed, the toe can resume its normal flattened posture.

 2. ARTHROPLASTY

-This very popular procedure involves removal of cartilage and bone in remodeling a deformed joint.
+This very popular procedure involves the removal of cartilage and bone in remodeling a deformed joint.
 It allows for relief of the painful area.

 3. ARTHROPLASTY WITH FIXATION FOR FUSION